-The Oblique Viewer widget displays images in a native coordinate system using an image coordinate system.
+The Oblique Viewer widget displays images in a native coordinate system, providing a natural view from the camera location, using the image coordinate system (ICS) in ArcGIS.
 Oblique images are displayed in a native ICS to avoid distortion caused by projecting them to a geographic coordinate system or projected coordinate system.
-The widget allows the user to pan around in the oblique mode, in a single viewing angle, or switch angles to view an area of interest from different angles.
+The widget allows the user view, zoom, and pan around in the oblique image view, or switch angles to view an area of interest from another camera perspective.

 Configuring the Oblique Viewer widget

-- Click the Select the Layer drop-down list to choose the layer to use with the widget.
+- Click the Select the Layer drop-down list to choose the image service layer (from the input Web Map) to use with the widget.